 Don’t Lose your Rating: Tips for Maintaining or Improving your Writing Quality

 We know the rating system can be a point of frustration, but Textbroker’s strict quality guidelines are in place to keep our clients happy and returning for more content.
 Additionally, our star ratings make it easy for clients to connect with authors based on their needs and budget.
-The rating system is in place to help you succeed, and today, we’d like to share a few tips on navigating the Textbroker rating system.
+The rating system is in place to help you succeed, and today, we’d like to share a few tips (to make sure you don’t lose your rating) on navigating the Textbroker rating system.

 1. Filler